psilabs-dev/aio-lanraragi/README.md

 Only [officially documented APIs](https://sugoi.gitbook.io/lanraragi/api-documentation) will be supported.
 Undocumented API calls may be invoked at the `ApiContextManager` layer by library users.
 Under-development APIs shall be decorated with an `@experimental` tag in library and during testing.
 Deprecated APIs shall be decorated with a `@deprecated` tag.

+### Session/Connector Context Cleanup

+On initializing `LRRClient` or `ApiContextManager`, you may pass a selection of `aiohttp`-specific key parameters.
+The supported parameters currently include "ssl", "connector", and "client_session".

+When "connector" or "client_session" are not provided, the context automatically creates them.
+These created resources are automatically cleaned up when leaving context/scope.

+At the same time, if "connector" or "client_session" are provided, the context does not close them automatically.

+Parameter hierarchy is determined by *containment*: the configuration which contains the other configuration takes precedence, rendering the latter ineffective.
+Concretely:

+- if both "client_session" and "connector" are provided, then "client_session" overrides the effects of "connector", because "client_session" includes "connector".
+- if both "connector" and "ssl" are provided, then "connector" takes precedence, because "connector" includes "ssl".

 ## Library Description
 All request/response classes are under the "src/lanraragi/models" directory, and inherit the `LanraragiRequest` and `LanraragiResponse` base class, respectively.